Drug company official: Michael Cohen was 'promising access' after Trump election - 41NBC News | WMGT-DT

 That lawyer, Michael Avenatti, said the transactions suggest that Cohen was “selling access to the president of the United States.”
-Cohen, his attorney and the White House did not respond to a request for comment.
+Cohen and his attorney did not respond to a request for comment, and Trump attorney Rudy Giuliani told NBC News that the president was not involved in Cohen’s business dealings.

 According to Avenatti, at least $4.4 million flowed through Essential Consultants, the company Cohen created in October 2016 and then used to pay porn star Stormy Daniels $130,000 in hush money.